drocheam/optrace/docs/source/index.rst

    :class: table-borderless

    * - **Features**
-        * a sequential raytracer for geometrical optics
+        * sequential raytracer for geometrical optics
-        * a tool with presets and user defined surface shapes, ray sources and media
+        * tool with presets and user defined surface shapes, ray sources and media
-        * a library with an additional GUI with ray and geometry visualization
+        * library with an additional GUI with ray and geometry visualization
-        * a renderer for colored detector images inside an optical setup
+        * renderer for colored detector images inside an optical setup
-        * a program including paraxial analysis (matrix optics, position of cardinal points/planes and psf convolution)
+        * program including paraxial analysis (matrix optics, position of cardinal points/planes and psf convolution)
-        * a programming/scripting approach to simulation
+        * programming/scripting approach to simulation
         * free, open source software

      - **Non-Features**